-This is using medicine to prevent somebody from getting malaria.Different medicines are used for different groups as below;
+This administration of medicine to prevent contracting malaria.
+Different medicines are used for different groups as below;

-- o Intermittent preventive treatment of pregnant women (IPTp): Reduces the risk of poor pregnancy outcomes such as; maternal anaemia, abortion, Intra-uterine feotal growth restriction and low birth weight among others.
-IPTp is provided to mothers as Sulhurdoxine / Pyremethamine commonly known as Fansidar at a dose of 3 tablets every month starting from the 2nd trimester (13th week of pregnancy one month apart till delivery. - o People with Sickle Cell Disease: Monthly SP is the drug of choice.
-Chloroquin C/Q is the alternative.
+- Intermittent preventive treatment of pregnant women (IPTp): Reduces the risk of poor pregnancy outcomes such as; maternal anaemia, abortion, Intra-uterine feotal growth restriction and low birth weight among others.
+IPTp is provided to mothers as Sulhurdoxine / Pyremethamine (SP) commonly known as Fansidar at a dose 3 tablets every month starting from the 2nd trimester (13th week of pregnancy one month apart till delivery. - People with Sickle Cell Disease: Monthly SP is the drug of choice.
+C/Q is the alternative.